1

 • Per-patient costs vary by therapeutic area:

-Pragmatic Trials (RECOVERY Example)
+Pragmatic Trials (RECOVERY & Broader Evidence)

 Speed and Efficiency